 Trigger Event: An event of default that “triggers” or begins the alternative flow of funds within a springing agreement.

 Lockbox: The service offered by the financial institution where receivables are sent to a PO box and processed.

-Because most borrowers choose a lockbox as an account option, the term “lockbox agreement” is often used to describe a DACA.
+Because most borrowers choose a lockbox as an account option, the term “lockbox agreement” is often used to describe a control agreement.

 Blocked Account Agreement: A synonym for deposit account control agreement.

 Indemnification Clause: Dictates the entity or person responsible to provide compensation in the event of loss or damage.